-Q: I heard chicken is good for all health conditions.
-Is it beneficial for pregnant women?
+Q: I have heard that chicken is good for so many health conditions, but is it beneficial to eat while pregnant?

 A: Chicken is a highly nutritious food loaded with vitamins and minerals.
-It is a mine of the leanest proteins and 9 essential amino acids-being the building blocks of muscles; it contains unsaturated and saturated fatty acids.
-Being low fat in nature it does not cause obesity.
-All dieticians and doctors recommend the inclusion of chicken in the diet of pregnant women.
+It is a mine of the leanest proteins and 9 essential amino acids (the building blocks of muscles) and contains unsaturated and saturated fatty acids.
+Since it's naturally low fat, it does not cause obesity.
+Dieticians and doctors regularly recommend eating chicken during pregnancy.

-Lean chicken breast is the form of chicken that expecting mothers should consume because it has the lowest levels of fat and saturated fatty acids amongst all stir fried meats.
+Lean chicken breast has the lowest levels of fat and saturated fatty acids amongst all stir fried meats.
 It gives you omega 3 and omega 6 fatty acids.
-It is also low in cholesterol content, but rich in fatty acids, Vitamin E and A, Selenium, thiamine and niacin equivalents that promote metabolism and augment energy levels.
-It is carbohydrates free and delicious as well.
+It is also low in cholesterol content, but rich in fatty acids, Vitamin E and A, Selenium, thiamine, and niacin equivalents that promote metabolism and augment energy levels.
 One cup of cooked chicken breast gives you 87% of your daily protein requirements.
 Chicken should be consumed without its skin to reduce fat content.

-All these chicken nutrients can help the development of bones, organs and cells of the baby and protects it from chronic illnesses like diabetes, heart ailments and high cholesterol.
-During pregnancy your body needs more iron and zinc than usual.
-Lean chicken meats can satisfy these needs.
-The iron in chicken is also more easily absorbed by the body.
+All these nutrients can help the development of bones, organs, and cells of the baby and help protect him/her from chronic illnesses like diabetes, heart ailments, and high cholesterol.
+During pregnancy, your body needs more iron and zinc than usual.
+Lean chicken can satisfy these needs, and iron in chicken is also more easily absorbed by the body.

-Take care to ensure that the chicken is fresh and cooked well before eating to avoid diseases caused by the listeria bacteria.
-Heating it above 160 degress Fahrenheit usually ensures that bacteria have been killed.
+Of course, you must be certain that the chicken is fresh and cooked well before eating to avoid diseases caused by the listeria bacteria.
+Heating it above 160 degrees Fahrenheit usually ensures that bacteria have been killed.
 Do not eat cold pre-cooked chicken as it may contain bacteria.
 A serving size of 100 grams or 2 slices of cooked chicken meat is recommended a day for pregnant women.